Dow Inc. (DOW) Shares Up Despite Recent Market Volatility

 Sponsored

+The average price predicted by analysts for DOW is $57.41, which is $3.95 above the current price.
 The public float for DOW is 702.78M and currently, short sellers hold a 1.31% ratio of that float.
-The average trading volume of DOW on March 28, 2023 was 5.19M shares.
+The average trading volume of DOW on March 31, 2023 was 5.22M shares.

 DOW’s Market Performance